-During \methods training, each batch consists of $N$ proof states, $N$ positive premises (one for each proof state), and additional $M$ negative premises sampled from available facts which are not ground truth premises for any of the selected proof states.
-This gives $N + M - 1$ negatives per proof state.
-We typically use $M=3N$, which differs from standard batch-contrastive learning \citep{radford2021learning}, in which $M = 0$ and negatives are only the other $N-1$ premises in the batch (see Appendix \ref{appendix:method} for details). \methode is trained using a binary classification objective.
+During \methods's training, each batch consists of $N$ proof states, $N$ positive premises (one for each proof state), and additional $M$ negative premises sampled from available facts that are not ground truth premises for any of the selected proof states.
+This gives $N - 1 + M$ negatives per proof state in one batch.
+We typically use $M=3N$, which differs from standard batch-contrastive learning \citep{radford2021learning}, in which $M = 0$ and negatives are only the other $N-1$ premises in the batch \methode is trained using a binary classification objective.
 For each positive $(\mathtt{proof\_state}, \mathtt{premise})$ pair in the dataset, we construct $15$ negatives from the most likely false positives returned by \methods.
-Specifically, negative premises $\mathcal{M}$, which are facts that were never used as a premise for $\mathtt{proof\_state}$, are first chosen.
-Then, the top $1024$ of $\mathcal{M}$ according to \methods are selected, and $15$ are sampled from them to construct negative pairs.
-The complete details of training and hyperparameter choices are in Appendix \ref{sec:selectAndExpandAppendix}.
+Specifically, all the premises $\mathcal{M}$ that are facts that were never used as a premise for $\mathtt{proof\_state}$, are first chosen.
+Then, the top $1024$ of $\mathcal{M}$ according to \methods are selected, and $15$ are sampled from them to construct negative training pairs.
+See Appendix \ref{sec:selectAndExpandAppendix} for complete training details.

-\paragraph{\method evaluation in Isabelle} We outline how premises chosen by \method are used to prove theorems in Isabelle.
-Given a proof state, we retrieve the list of the $k$ most relevant premises $P$.
-We construct proof steps consisting of a tactic $t$ and a subset of premises $S\subset P$.
+\paragraph{Evaluation in Isabelle} We outline how premises chosen by \method are used to prove theorems in Isabelle.
+Given a proof state, a list of the $k$ most relevant premises $P$ is retrieved.
+We construct proof steps consisting of a tactic $t$ and a subset of premises $S\subseteq P$.
 Such proof steps are executed in parallel, with a timeout of $2$ seconds.
 The evaluation is successful if any of these proof steps completes the proof.
-For $S$, we pick the top $i$ of $P$, where $i$'s are consecutive powers of $2$ up to $2^{10}$ or $0$ for tactics that do not accept premises.
-The list of tactics used and the more detailed procedure description is presented in Appendix~\ref{app:eval_on_theorems}.
+For $S$, we pick the top $i$ of $P$, where $i$'s are consecutive powers of $2$ up to $2^{10}$, or $0$ for tactics that do not accept premises.
+More details, including the set of tactics used, are presented in Appendix~\ref{app:eval_on_theorems}.
 An example of a proof with tactics and premises is given in Appendix~\ref{app:proof_with_premises}.